awei01/cerebral-module-router-POC/README.md

 ~~Note!
 This repository is currently using a forked version of `cerebral-module-router` https://github.com/awei01/cerebral-module-router/~~

 Update!
-While this repository uses a forced version of `cerebral-module-router` https://github.com/awei01/cerebral-module-router/, you can actually achieve the same effect by pre-pending a factory-generated action, which outputs a signal to the input, before triaging the route.
+While this repository uses a forked version of `cerebral-module-router` https://github.com/awei01/cerebral-module-router/, you can actually achieve the same effect by pre-pending a factory-generated action, which outputs a signal to the input, before triaging the route.

 ## Motivation